 Tasting honey — the colour and flavour of honey differs depending on what blossoms the bees visit in search of nectar.
 Honey colour ranges from almost colourless to dark amber brown and its flavour varies from delectably mild to richly gold.
 As a general rule, light coloured honey is milder in taste and dark honey is stronger.

 Some honey varieties have a very distinctive flavour (Thyme and Ling heather) while others have very subtle flavour variations.
 Manuka honey is aromatic, with a distinctively strong, rich flavour, while Tawari honey has a sweet butterscotch taste.
 The mild traditional flavour of Clover honey is great for light sauces as well as baking.
-Rewarewa works with either sweet or savoury dishes while Rata honey, with floral taste, is a premium dessert honey.
+Rewarewa works with either sweet or savoury dishes while Rata honey, with a floral taste, is a premium dessert honey.

 The composition of honey is a rich source of carbohydrates — mainly fructose and glucose and on average 18% water, a wide variety of vitamins, essential minerals and amino acids.
 Honey also contains antioxidants that help delay damage to cells or tissues in our body.
 Honey is known to be antimicrobial inhibiting the growth of certain bacteria, yeast and moulds.
 No other sweetener has this composition!